Ryan Whalen

-Ryan Whalen (born July 26, 1989) is a former American football wide receiver who played college football at Stanford.
-He was drafted by the Cincinnati Bengals in the sixth round, 167th overall of the 2011 NFL Draft.
+Ryan Whalen (born July 26, 1989) is an American former professional football wide receiver who played college football at Stanford.
+He was selected by the Cincinnati Bengals in the sixth round, 167th overall of the 2011 NFL draft.

-Early years
+Early life

 A native of Alamo, California, Whalen graduated from Monte Vista High School in Danville, California, where he played for former Santa Clara quarterback Craig Bergman.
 As a senior, he hauled in 80 passes for over 1,200 yards and scored 14 touchdowns playing wide receiver, earning all-state honors.
 He was also named first team all-county, all-East Bay, all-metro by the San Francisco Chronicle and was named Scholar-Athlete of the Year.
 Following his senior season, he was named by Cal-Hi Sports as one of the Top 10 football/basketball players in the state of California.

 Whalen was also an all-state basketball player at Monte Vista.
 He earned East Bay Athletic League Player of the Year and first team all-Alameda County honors and also earned first team all-East Bay and second team all-Metro honors after leading his team to its first North Coast Section championship.